faifrio/Anki-and-Assimil-how-to-do-it-fast-/README.md

 ## Step 3: import and enjoy

-To import a file to Anki (File→Import) I recommend doing the lesson of the day.
+To import a file to Anki (File→Import).
+I recommend doing the lesson of the day.
 Add the translation in the corresponding csv.
 Import the lesson csv and start with Anki.

 # Extra: IPA (International Phonetic Alphabet).